-American Sign Language, Arabic, Chinese, French & Francophone Studies, German Studies, Greek, Hebrew, Italian Studies, Japanese, Latin, Russian Studies, Spanish
+American Sign Language, Arabic, Chinese, French & Francophone Studies, German Studies, Greek, Modern Hebrew, Italian Studies, Japanese, Latin, Russian Studies, Spanish

 Every student in the College of Arts & Sciences is required to take at least one semester of a language.
 You may continue with a language you have already studied, start a new language or take a semester of language while studying abroad in a non-English-speaking country.